About This Oatmeal Breakfast Casserole

 - 3 cups large diced apple your favourite variety, about 2 large or 3 small apples

-- 3 cups old fashioned gluten free rolled oats not instant or steel cut
+- 3 cups old fashioned rolled oats - not instant or steel cut (gluten-free if needed)

 - 1 cup chopped walnuts or pecans